ikhomyakov/mapbox-gl-js-docs/docs/pages/example/satellite-map.md

 - "import html from './satellite-map.html';"
 ---

-This example shows how to display a satellite raster baselayer on a web map.
+This example shows how to initialize a map using the [Mapbox Satellite](https://www.mapbox.com/maps/satellite/) style.

 This example is like the [Display a map](/mapbox-gl-js/example/simple-map/) example, but it uses the style URL for [Mapbox Satellite](https://www.mapbox.com/maps/satellite/).